 As the light wanes as we approach the winter solstice, the orange peel fungus is a warm flare of color bursting out of the forest floor.
-When it first appears it shape is round and cup-shaped.
-As it matures, it can become saucer-shaped, wavy, flattened, or irregularly contorted and resembles a discarded orange peel lying on the ground.
+When it first appears, its shape is round and cup-shaped.
+As it matures, it can become saucer-shaped, wavy, flattened, or irregularly contorted, resembling a discarded orange peel lying on the ground.

-I found a little piece on the ground that had broken off and wondered where the spores were released.
+I found a little piece on the ground that had broken off and wondered where the spores were produced.
 As I bent down to take a closer look and take a photo, a puff of spores came off the surface.
 It was kind of cold out and at first, I thought I was seeing my breath.
-I went over to another one and the same thing happened and I realized that my breath for some reason triggered a release of spores.
-When I go out to the arboretum tomorrow, I’ll see if I can take a short video of it.
+I went over to another one and the same thing happened.
+I realized that my breath triggered a release of spores.
+It reminded me of when you squeeze an orange peel and it releases a mist of oils.

-I love it when a ray of sunlight coming through the forest illuminates the bright, orange fruiting body of this fungus.
+I love it when a ray of sunlight coming through the forest illuminates this fungus's bright, orange-fruiting body.
+Nature is an inexhaustible source of wonder.
+I look forward to seeing you out there.

 Resource